 X-ray.
 This imaging test can rule out an injury to bone instead of a ligament injury.
 It uses energy beams to make images of internal tissues, bones, and organs on film.

 MRI.
-This test uses large magnets, radio waves, and a computer to make detailed images of organs and structures within the body.
+This test uses large magnets, radio waves, and a computer to make detailed images of organs and structures in the body.
 It can often find damage or disease in bones and a surrounding ligament, tendon, or muscle.

 How are knee ligament injuries treated?